cherrymar/cs124/docs/design.md

 look we wanted that was balanced and easy to use.
 We also tried different text field and button styles.
 We also considered having three buttons instead of the dropdown menu, but we found that the dropdown was cleaner and looked better.
-We changed our text field components to text area components to allow for easy viewing of task descriptions.
+We changed our text field components to expandable text field components to allow for easy viewing of task descriptions.
 We started with our own components, but we ended up using several components from Material UI which gave our app a more cohesive and sophisticated look.

 We also considered having two dropdown menus for sorting and filtering, but we found that that looked messy, so we opted to make one of them tabs.
-We also tried different placements for the stars, such as below that task, but we found that putting them next to the task was clearer.
+We also tried different placements for the stars, such as below that task, but we found that putting them next to the task was cleaner.

 ## User Testing
 <!-- any user testing you did -->